lwriedt/lwriedt.github.io/AI.md

 Most computer programs in today's IT systems are using a *determanistic* programming model.
 This model is designed to execute fixed rules and will always deliver the same response to the same input.
 The IT programmer has decided what kind of input, the system can deal with, and what output it will generate.

-Determanistic programming is for example "IF A, THEN B, OR ELSE C".
+Determanistic programming is for example "IF 2 = 2 THEN PRINT "We are still ok" OR ELSE PRINT "We are now in post-truth land"

 Machine Learning, on the other hand, is *probabilistic*.
 It idenfities a known or unknown situation and responds based on statistical weighting, not using any fixed rules.